-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; mature bunchgrasses commonly (±25%) have dead centers. - 14.
-Average percent litter cover (%) and depth ( in): Between plant interspaces 10-20% and depth (±1⁄4-inch). - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ±1100lbs/ac. - 16.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; mature bunchgrasses commonly (<20%) have dead centers. - 14.
+Average percent litter cover (%) and depth ( in): Under canopy and between plant interspaces 20-30%, <1/4" depth. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (February thru April [May]) ± 200 lbs/ac.
+Favorable years 350 lbs/ac and unfavorable years 100 lbs/ac. - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Invaders on this site include red brome, filaree, and Mediterranean grass.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders on this site include red brome, redstem filaree and Mediterranean grass.

-17. Perennial plant reproductive capability: All functional groups should reproduce in above average growing season years.
+17. Perennial plant reproductive capability: All functional groups should reproduce in aboveaverage and average growing season years.
+Less reproduction will occur in below-average precipitation years.
+Some functional groups may not reproduce in below-average years.